 But what makes a city smart?
 Smart cities use data and intelligent solutions to make cities smarter and improve the quality of life.
 Comprehensive, real-time data gives agencies the ability to observe the events, understand how demand patterns change, and respond with quicker and cost-effective solutions.

-There are three layers that make a city smart.
+There are three layers you need to understand when building IoT smart city.
 First is technology which includes a network of connected devices and sensors.
 Second includes smart applications and data analytics which translates raw data into alerts and insights.
 Based on these insights, several actions are taken with the help of right tools and solutions which technology providers or app developers provide.
 The third layer includes adoption and usage by cities and the public.

 Smart doesn’t only mean using technology to streamline operations and enhance the infrastructure.
 It includes the decisions to deliver a better quality of life.
 There are several aspects to it.
 For example, providing clean air and water to citizens, shorter commutes, providing a safe environment on the streets, a reduced health burden, and more.

 Smooth and quick transport is of growing importance in most cities.
-Smart transportation includes information systems that collect data about traffic, vehicles, and usage of different modes of transport.
+Transportation in an IoT smart city includes information systems that collect data about traffic, vehicles, and usage of different modes of transport.
 These information systems optimize and regulate traffic, public transport, parking facilities, etc. thus making transportation efficient and accessible for residents.
 The important elements of smart transport are:

-ATMS in many smart cities collect information from GPS, toll booths, traffic lights, car parks, and smart roads.
+Having an ATMS in IoT smart city helps collect information from GPS, toll booths, traffic lights, car parks, and smart roads.
 Based on the data collected, the sensors can alter the traffic light in real-time to prevent congestion, send drivers information about traffic conditions or speed.

 Smart parking solutions help the driver find a parking spot easily instead of the driver driving around to find a place.
 How does this work?
 Parking spots have sensors embedded.
 These sensors determine if there is a free spot and create a real-time parking man.
 The driver gets a notification and using the map, he can find the location.